 Taking painkillers can lead to opioids addiction

 Being free of pain is an important part of healing and recovery.
 To help you heal, your doctor may prescribe pain-relieving medication to block pain signals to your brain.
 These medications are in a class of drugs called opioids.
 While this medication can help you feel better more quickly, it can also cause you to become dependent on, or even addicted to it.
 Talk to your doctor often about your pain and your medications.

 Misuse and abuse of opioids is a national epidemic

 Opioid is a term used to describe a variety of medications that work by interrupting pain signals to the brain and producing a pleasurable effect.
-You may recognize common names for this type of drug, including hydrocodone, oxycodone, fentanyl, morphine and codeine are all examples of opioids.
+Hydrocodone, oxycodone, fentanyl, morphine and codeine are all examples of opioids.

 Medications such as these provide almost immediate relief from pain symptoms—but they are so powerful and effective, the brain often responds by wanting more.
 This can lead to “tolerance”—meaning you need more of the drug to produce the same effect because the dosage you originally received is no longer enough to make you feel better.
 In some people, it can even lead to the desire for stronger drugs that produce good-feeling effects even faster.

 Recognizing signs of dependency on opioids

 At Main Line Health we are committed to helping you heal and minimizing your pain while also keeping you safe.
 Here are some important reminders for patients and families regarding use of opioids.